Sukat · 100 KB

 Does Sukat preserve image dimensions when compressing to 100 KB?

 Sukat preserves dimensions first — it reduces quality before touching pixel size.
 Only if quality 1 is still too large does it downscale.
-For typical photos at 1080p or 1500p, Sukat hits 100 KB at original dimensions with no visible quality loss.
+For typical 1080p–1500p photos, Sukat hits 100 KB at original dimensions with no visible quality loss.

 Is my image uploaded to a server?